Skip to main content

 • Environment name

-• Trigger status (always Failed)
+• Trigger status (always Failure)

 To edit a pipeline notification, click the pencil icon next to it.
 Modify your previous selections as needed, then click Save to apply the changes.
 To permanently remove a pipeline notification, click the bin icon next to the pencil icon.
 Then click Delete to confirm the deletion.